-This is our collection for easy DIY zero waste beauty recipes for a plastic free bathroom.
-We’ll add more as we find good ones!
+This is our collection for easy DIY zero-waste beauty recipes for a plastic free bathroom.
+Find more amazing DIY recipes on the Biome site.

 Are you also a very busy person and don’t have the time to make all of your beauty products?
 Or you make a few at times but like to purchase sustainable zero waste & Australian made beauty products that don’t cost the earth?

 Here they are, browse our directory for plastic-free beauty products.